happyren/happyren.github.io/_posts/2018-07-31-substitution-cipher.md

 ## Playfair Cipher

-**Playfair cipher** is a minor upgrade from monoalphabetic ciphers, it uses a 5*5 table, choosing a keyword, ignore repeat letter, put the keyword from *right to left*, *top to bottom*, then fill the table with the remaining letters in alphabet, with *I and J* in the same cell.
+**Playfair cipher** is a minor upgrade from monoalphabetic ciphers, it uses a 5\*5 table, choosing a keyword, ignore repeat letter, put the keyword from -right to left-, -top to bottom-, then fill the table with the remaining letters in alphabet, with -I and J- in the same cell.

 **Four rules** apply to it: